 Can a foreigner drive in Vietnam?

 Most people know Vietnam for its amazing countryside and mountain views.
-Just about anyone can rent a motorbike in Vietnam and many do for the long trip from the south to the north.
+Just about anyone can rent a motorbike in Vietnam and many do for the long trip from the south to the north or the Ha Giang Loop.
 It takes months sometimes to ride the whole way and people that have never ridden a motorcycle do it.
 Do we suggest it?
 I’m not sure, we haven’t done it but many people say its amazing.
 What I don’t suggest is you getting a motorbike if you have never ridden one before.
-Especially if you are in the city it can be very very hectic and could be potentially life-threatening if you don’t know what you are doing.
-Even though it’s so easy to rent a motorbike without a license I suggest you get an international drivers license.
+Especially if you are spending time in Hanoi, it can be very very hectic and could be potentially life-threatening if you don’t know what you are doing.
+Even though it’s so easy to rent a motorbike without a license I suggest you get an international driver’s license.
 They aren’t that expensive and can be obtained pretty easy.
-If you don’t feel comfortable riding a motorcycle after this your next best option for short distance travel would be Grab.
+If you don’t feel comfortable riding a motorcycle after this your next best option for long-distance travel would be to travel by train.
 They offer a very affordable way to get around the cities and you don’t have to worry about watching where other people are going or driving.

 If you are looking to backpack through Vietnam make sure you check this essential guide